 I am like a broken record at this stage, but I cannot stress this enough.
 Load management is key!
 Planning your training in the right order i.e. not performing lots of sprints at the end of a tough session.
 Another key component of load management is of course rest.
 While some of you will be trying to piece the body together the morning after, there will be a few of you who push it too hard, too quickly, with little or no rest between tough sessions.
 This is a dangerous dance with muscle and tendon issues.
 Give yourself time to adapt to stresses put on to the body and allow yourself to recover, to be able to give 100% every session.
 Try to allow for at least 48 hours between tough sessions.

 I know the LSL and GAA championship matches are coming thick and fast.
 Should you suffer any sports injuries or need any guidance over the coming weeks our busy and trusted team of Chartered Physiotherapists will bridge the gap and get you back to full fitness.
-You can now book an in-clinic or virtual/online appointment with us, email us on [email protected] or call us on 01 9069566.
+If you are looking for a Physio in Dublin 15 , you can book in to see one of our experienced Physio’s to get a more individualised assessment and treatment approach?
+You can now book an in-clinic or virtual/online appointment at our Blanchardstown Physiotherapy Clinic or our Castleknock Physiotherapy Clinic through our website www.somertonphysio.ie, email us on [email protected] or call us on 01 9069566.